A Plug-and-Play Method for Improving Imperceptibility and Capacity in Practical Generative Text Steganography: Experiments

 \subsubsection{Baselines}

-FreStega requires no additional training modules like classifiers.
+FreStega requires no additional training modules such as classifiers.
 Existing attribute-controlled text generation methods are hard to apply directly to steganography and often need carefully designed training modules, making comparison with FreStega difficult.
 We evaluated FreStega using the random sampling decoding method (viewed as the ideal steganography algorithm) and four state-of-the-art generative steganography algorithms: AC \cite{ziegler2019neural}, ADG \cite{zhang2021provably}, METEOR \cite{meteor2021}, and DISCOP \cite{ding2023discop}.
-The performance of these representative methods was also assessed as baselines.
-These generative steganography methods map the token probabilities distribution into secret bits to determine the next generated token.
-AC \cite{ziegler2019neural} uses arithmetic coding to map the token probability distribution of the language model onto the real interval \([0,1]\).
-The secret bitstream is then mapped to a real number within this interval to determine the next token.
-ADG \cite{zhang2021provably} dynamically groups token probabilities to form a complete binary tree that maps to the secret information as evenly as possible.
-METEOR \cite{meteor2021} requires the sender and receiver to share a secret key.
-In each step of embedding the language model token probability distribution, similar to one-step AC, the secret information is re-encrypted.
-METEOR is the first implementation of a provably secure linguistic steganography method.
-Ding et al. \cite{ding2023discop} proposed DISCOP, which uses copies of the distribution to embed secret messages.
-When the random numbers \( r \in [0,1) \), \( r + \frac{1}{2^n} \mod 1 \), \( r + \frac{2}{2^n} \mod 1 \), ..., \( r + \frac{2^n - 1}{2^n} \mod 1 \) each point to different tokens, the embedding capacity is \( n \) bits.
+These representative methods serve as baselines.